paulwarren/nzde/dict/R/README.md

-## Rimu

- <i>abbr.</i> Residual Health Management Unit [ORIGIN: acronym]

->  It appears that hospitals will access extra operating funds through the Residual Health Management Unit, or Rimu as it's known in the trade...
-It also gives a large number of Rimu, Treasury and health bureaucrats a lot of extra work to do, keeping track of the paperwork. <i>(Jun 9, 2001,Listener (New Zealand Listener),15</i>)

 ## rimu

  <i>n.</i> an important native timber tree, especially prized for furniture manufacture.
 Also called red pine.
 [RED-PINE (Cook's <i>Spruce</i>) a forest tree, and its timber: see also IMOU Rimu is used in North Island, and in Nelson and Marlborough and Westland. <i>Red-pine</i> has been used chiefly in Central Otago (for the tree) and Southland, and (for the timber) in Otago and Canterbury. <i>Rimu</i> seems to be replacing <i>Red-pine</i> as a tree-name even in the Southern South Island.
 Rimu is universally known, but not universally used.
 Morris (1896) remarks that <i>Rimu</i> generally used in North Island, <i>Red-pine</i> more generally in the South.]